 Tim Riswick is a Postdoctoral Researcher at the Radboud Group for Historical Demography and Family History, Department of History, Radboud University Nijmegen.
 He works in the project ‘Lifting the burden of disease.
 The modernisation of health in the Netherlands: Amsterdam 1854-1940‘.
 In addition, he is Education Programme Director of the N.W.
 Posthumus Institute, and board member of Museum de Kantfabriek.
-In October/November 2020 he will defend his PhD thesis ‘Between Rivalry and Support: The impact of sibling size and composition on Infant and Child Mortality in the Netherlands (1863-1910) and Taiwan (1906-1945)’.
+On Friday 13 November 2020 he will defend his PhD thesis ‘Between Rivalry and Support: The impact of sibling size and composition on Infant and Child Mortality in the Netherlands (1863-1910) and Taiwan (1906-1945)’.

 His research interests include the impact of kin on mortality outcomes, inequality in mortality risks, and historical comparative family research on East Asia and Western Europe in general.
 He always tries to promote and encourage young professionals, which is also the main reason for chairing the Association for Young Historical Demographers.
 Furthermore he is the social media editor of The History of the Family.